Antibiotics and Dentistry

 Patients who have had total joint replacements are also among the patients that dentists recommend getting an antibiotic prior to dental work.
 Patients who have had knee or hip replacements typically use an antibiotic to keep bacterial contamination of the joint implant.
 Swelling, having the joint warm to the touch and fever are symptoms associated with infection.
 Swelling of a joint replacement can cause pain by not allowing the implant to fit correctly.
 An infection in a joint replacement is a serious health issue.
 The bacteria that has found its way to a joint replacement taxes the immune system by trying to fight off the challenging infection it causes.

 As always, for any questions, please ask our doctors and staff if you have questions or concerns about taking antibiotics prior to your dental work.
 Bacteria is not something to be taken lightly.
-Infections travelling through your body may have lethal consequences.
+Infections traveling through your body may have lethal consequences.